inclusive-design/website-cities/content/resources/co-design-the-project-s-focus/index.md

 ---
 resources_section: topics
 resources_format: perspective
-title: "Co-design project directions"
+title: "Co-design the project’s focus"
-description: "Identifying project directions in collaboration with the community helps to incorporate specific needs and contexts."
+description: "Identifying project scope in collaboration with the community helps to incorporate specific needs and contexts."
 related_resources:
+  - define-objectives
   - our-search-for-the-right-topic
-  - define-objectives

 ---

 Planning a collaborative activity usually starts with identifying the questions or broader topics that need to be further explored.
 This can be an overwhelming phase, as these topics may initially be too abstract, entangled with other issues, or too specific, structured, and biased.
 Other challenges may emerge as you explore topics in contexts or cultures that are different from your own.
 Ensuring the selected topics are relevant, understandable and not triggering for the participating communities are some important aspects to consider.

-Once you have a broad topic/theme for a co-design event, you can invite participants/ collaborators to discuss different perspectives and share issues that are important to them and their communities and help guide the direction of that project.
+Once you have a broad topic/theme for a co-design event, you can invite participants/ collaborators to discuss different perspectives and share issues that are important to them and their communities and help define the focus of that project.
 Through this collaborative approach, you gain a better understanding of the participants’ context, culture, and accessibility requirements.
 This mutual understanding leads to planning co-design sessions in a direction that is more relevant to the community and is not exclusive of any group.

 ### TRY